The Dify app shows the task, user handoff, and expected outcome.

 Ship a Dify app with MCP toolsTurn one workflow into a Dify app with scoped MCP tools, approvals, eval gates, and proof.

-Dify vs n8nUse the layer comparison when buyers are deciding between automation and agent apps.
+Dify vs n8nUse the layer comparison when teams are deciding between automation and agent apps.

 Bring one Dify workflow that needs control.